-As of the date of these consolidated financial statements the Company, with its current strategic plans, anticipates that the current cash position and the cash requirements per the 2023 Annual Budget will provide a positive cash runway until beginning of December 2023.
+As of the date of these consolidated financial statements the Company, with its current strategic plans, anticipates that the current cash position and the cash requirements per the 2024 Annual Budget will provide a positive cash runway into April 2025 assuming the prefunded warrants from the public offering in February 2024 are exercised before February 2025.
+Refer to Note 24 for detail on the February 2024 public offering.
+Additionally, refer to Note 2 for further discussion of the Company's liquidity.

-The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to their reputation.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to its reputation.